Australian kangaroo exporters look to hop into meat-hungry China

 Some of the impetus for exports follows a boom in the population of the animals after good rains last year.
 Drought this season in the largest cattle-producing state of Queensland has prompted farmers to demand a bigger cull as kangaroos compete with cows for grazing space.

-Australian supermarkets sell kangaroo fillets for about A$20 per kg ($8.54 per pound), or about 30 percent to 50 percent less than beef.
+Australian supermarkets sell kangaroo fillets for about A$20 per kg, or about 30 percent to 50 percent less than beef.
 The kangaroo industry aims for a different story in China, by promoting it as an exclusive item, touting its health benefits as a high-protein, low-fat food.

 Australia's Department of Agriculture did not reply to queries from Reuters about the status of export talks with China but the interest on both sides is clear.